Retail AI, web assistant: Beyond browsing /

 • User account details below

-• VA represented at top of screen as an animated CGI cartoon character
+• AI represented at top of screen as an animated CGI character

-• VA audibly asks a question, user speaks or click-selects an answer
+• AI audibly asks a question, user speaks or click-selects an answer in response

-• Stage area is where content is presented by VA for User to choose, browse or ignore
+• Stage area is where content is presented by AI for User to choose, browse or ignore

 Contact me